JetBrains/compose-multiplatform/tutorials/Web/Using_Effects/README.md

 Under the hood, `ref` uses [DisposableEffect](https://developer.android.com/jetpack/compose/side-effects#disposableeffect)

 `ref` can be used to retrieve a reference to a html element.
 The lambda that `ref` takes in is not Composable.
-It will be called only once when an element added into composition.
+It will be called only once when an element added into a composition.
-Likewise, the lambda passed in `onDipose` will be called only once when an element gets removed from composition.
+Likewise, the lambda passed in `onDispose` will be called only once when an element leaves the composition.

-Unlike `DisposableEffect`, `ref` doesn't have a key, therefore it's disposed only when an element is being removed from composition.

 ``` kotlin
 Div(attrs = {